rpisarev/horoscope-app/README.md

 - `locale` — optional, defaults to `ru`
 - `type` — optional forecast type, defaults to `daily`

-If no forecast exists yet, the backend currently generates and saves a placeholder forecast.
+If no forecast exists yet, the backend currently generates and saves a placeholder forecast through the same forecast service used by the generation lifecycle.

 Example response shape: